SetRenderTarget

 Introduction

 The SetRenderTarget function can be used to specify whether rendering will happen on a RenderTarget (if a non-null value is passed) or directly to the screen (if null is passed).
-By default no render target is set, which means all rendering will appear on-screen.
+By default no render target is set, which means all rendering appears on-screen.
+Rendering directly to the screen is also referred to as rendering to the back buffer.
 Setting render targets can be used for a number of reasons:

-• To use a screen shot of the game at a later time
+• To create a screen shot of the game to be used elsewhere at runtime

 • To save a screen shot to disk